 Although discovered in the 1950s, when it was originally named the HYC ("Here's Your Chance") deposit, mining operations did not commence until 1995.
-MLN1125 is adjacent to MLN1124.
+MLN1123 sits contiguously with MLN1122 which encompasses MLN1121 and the open pit area.
 Tenure for the lease was granted in 1993.

-MLN1125 contains support infrastructure for the McArthur River Mine.
-Normal mining operations took place throughout the year with most of MLN1125 being utilised for mining operations infrastructure and mine access routes.
+MLN1123 contains support infrastructure for the McArthur River Mine, including the tailings dam, the camp area and the majority of the runway.
+Normal mining operations took place throughout the year with most of MLN1123 being utilised for mining operations infrastructure and mine access routes.